How Should A Bike Helmet Fit [Better Guideline]

 7. The straps can be adjusted to obtain an appropriate but secure fitting

-The Straps are Adjusted to Fit Snugly But at a Comfortable Level
+The Straps are Adjusted to Fit Snugly, But at a Comfortable Level

 1. Proper Helmet Fit